 Extension professionals receive questions regarding potential herbicide damage to trees and shrubs on a regular basis.
-While the person thought to be responsible for the damage, the herbicide used, and the specifics of the herbicide exposure are sometimes known, the questions frequently asked are, "What is killing my tree?" and "What can I do?"
-County Extension agents will often have the answers.
-They can assess damage and offer solutions to the landowner regarding damage mitigation and the probability of plant mortality.
+While the person thought to be responsible, the herbicide used, and the specifics of herbicide exposure are sometimes known, frequently the questions received are, "What is killing my tree?" and "What can I do?"
+County Extension agents often will have the answers.
+They can assess the damage and offer solutions to the landowner regarding damage mitigation and the probability of plant mortality.